Last updated on October 10, 2025 4:39 am

 Drilling into hard materials such as concrete or steel will require a power drill, but woodworking doesn’t typically require working with materials that are anywhere near as hard.

-You can even drill into hardwoods with a good manual hand drill, and get pretty good results, with a more timeless traditional woodworking method.
+You can even drill into hardwoods with a precision-engineered manual hand drill, and get pretty good results, with a more timeless traditional woodworking method.

-You also get more control over the holes, which is important for precision jobs.
+You get more control over the holes, which is important for precision jobs.

 Traditionally, drilling into wood required the use of a brace and bit.
 These tools are rarely used nowadays, with most woodworkers opting for a drill driver.